dullbananas/editsc/README.md

 # EditSC
 EditSC will be a browser-based Survivalcraft world editor.
-Currenly it only has a system for parsing and serializing Chunks*.dat files.
+You can try the test version at https://dullgo.pythonanywhere.com.
+Large worlds will take a while to import.
+Use these keys to move: W A S D Q E